API versions

 Supporting and sunsetting previous API versions

 When a new API version is deployed to production, any supported previous versions will continue to be supported until their planned sunset date.
-This may sometimes result in supporting 3 versions concurrently.

 Implementing API versions